 - Material clothes/old rugs

 So before you start you should have a rough idea of what you want to create.
 Have a look in the INSPIRATIONS section or browse through the blog.
 That will help you visualize, what it is you want and how it should look like.
 You can design your project on paper or computer.
 Whatever flows your boat :)

-Don't know which pallets are safe to use?
-Check Preparing Pallets for Upcycling article.
+Don’t know which pallets are safe to use?
+Check the Preparing Pallets for Upcycling article.

 Make sure you do the measuring before, especially for more complicated projects.
-Knowing your pallet size and type will give you the idea of what you can use it for in a particular design.
+Knowing your pallet size and type will give you the idea of what you can use it in a particular design.
 More on pallet types and sizes here.

 Then you just go with the flow.
 You’ll see that some projects will require more pallets to be used (dismantled) to get nice, quality planks.

 It depends on if you’re working with new or used pallets.
 New ones are easier to work with.
 I mean they don’t need so much preparation.
 The downside is they’re pretty hard to come by unless you are willing to pay for them.

 Used ones need to be prepared before they look nice.
 You have to make sure they are dry, with no sign of spillage and sanded in the process.
 I personally prefer used pallets, because the finished look has more character,

 If you think I should mention something else please leave a comment and I surely look into it :)